facelessuser/TabsExtra/docs/src/markdown/index.md

 - `close_others_by_index`: Close other tabs in current group.
 - `close_to_right_by_index` Close tabs to right in current group.

-This allows TabsExtra do special things like ignore certain tabs, focus a specific tab after closing tab(s), force close without prompting the user if they want to save for every unsaved tab, or even skip unsaved tabs when closing.
+This allows TabsExtra do special things like ignore certain tabs, force close without prompting the user if they want to save for every unsaved tab, or even skip unsaved tabs when closing.

 TabsExtra **cannot** override the tab close button.
-But it should be able to predict when it is pressed, and focus the appropriate window after the close.

 ## New Close Options

 TabsExtra expands how many close options there are in the tab context menu.
 It also makes them available in the quick panel as well.

 - Close.
 - Close other tabs.